Murder of Jodi Jones: Appeals

+Also at the 2008 appeal it was contemplated by the Crown that the reason for Mitchell attacking Jones could have been to do with Mitchell having been having the affair with the other girlfriend, who was unaware that Mitchell had been cheating on her.
+As heard at the 2004 trial, Mitchell had been planning to go away for two weeks with the other girlfriend days after the murder, and the Crown argued at the appeal: "it offers a possible explanation for conflict with Jodi at the time.
+If he was going to disappear to Kenmore to visit a girl Jodi didn't know anything about, the potential for conflict was there".
+Mitchell had lied to police during the investigation, telling them that he hadn't spoken to this other girlfriend for months before the murder, when phone records had shown they had called each other 79 times in the weeks and months before the murder.

+The defence had requested to the public at the start of the first appeal for any witnesses who could prove Mitchell innocent to come forward, but none did.

 On 2 February 2011, Mitchell's appeal against sentence was refused by a two to one majority.
 Lord Justice Clerk, Lord Gill, sitting with Lord Hardie and Lady Cosgrove, stated that he had the utmost sympathy for the family of the victim and that he understood entirely why this murder should have caused such public revulsion.
 Nevertheless, he was of the opinion that the sentencing judge should not have imposed a punishment part of the sentence of such severity on such a young offender.
 He stated that justice would be done in this case if the punishment part were fixed at 15 years.
 He did not consider that they were precluded from that disposal by anything said in the guidance given in HM Adv v Boyle and Ors (supra).
 He regretted, therefore, that he had to differ from his Lordship and her Ladyship.

 Cadder appeal refused

 On 15 April 2011, Mitchell's bid to challenge his conviction for murder following a human rights ruling by the Supreme Court in the Cadder case was rejected.
 His lawyer told the Appeal Court in Edinburgh that his trial was unfair because he had no access to a lawyer during an interview.
 Lord Osborne sitting with Lord Hamilton (Lord Justice General) and Lord Kingarth told Mitchell that the application for leave to lodge the additional ground was refused.
 The appellant's appeal against sentence was finally disposed of on 2 February 2011 and in such circumstances there did not exist a live appeal in respect of which leave could be granted under section 110(4).

 In November 2011, Mitchell was refused leave to take his appeal to the Supreme Court of the United Kingdom, on the basis that his previous appeal had been dealt with before the Cadder ruling and could therefore not be re-opened.